akshaysuresh1/may22-barrel/README.md

 ## Project Goal <a name="project"></a>

 Home to over 1.38 billion people, India is tackling a severe hunger crisis.
-Rice is the staple food crop for over 50% of India's population.
-Though the country has achieved grain self-sufficiency in production, nearly 14% of its population is still undernourished.
+Though the country has achieved self-sufficiency in grain production, nearly 14% of the population is still undernourished.
 India's agricultural landscape is primarily rural, where widespread poverty, low literacy rates, and poor infrastructure lead to questions over its sustainability.
-Indiscriminate use of fertilizers has led to significant vagaries in crop production despite consistent agricultural subsidies. <br>
+Indiscriminate use of fertilizers has led to significant irregularity in crop production despite consistent agricultural subsidies. <br>

 With the current global shortage of fertilizers, precision farming is vital to eliminate redundant costs and streamline resources to ensure equitable food access for all communities.
-Here, we assist agriculture policy-makers in their decisions by predicting the expected NPK fertilizer input
-(NPK: nitrogen, phosphorus, and potash) to obtain a specific rice yield.  <br>
+Here, we assist policy-makers in their decisions through models predicting the fertilizer consumption (nitrogen, phosphorus, and potash) required to obtain a specific rice yield. <br>

 ## Methodology <a name="methods"></a>
 Rice is a hardy crop capable of thriving in a variety of soils, including loams, silts, and gravel.
 Collating up to 26 years of district-level rice cultivation (cropped area, yield, irrigated area) and environment data (temperature, precipitation, wind speed, evapotranspiration), our analysis involved two key steps. <br>